 SECRETARIAL AUDIT REPORT

-There was no qualifications reservations or adverse remarks made by the SecretarialAuditor in their report.
+There were no qualifications reservations or adverse remarks made bythe Practicing Company Secretary in their report.

 The Secretarial Audit report is annexed herewith as "Annexure-C"